smartworkz-kyriacos/sagemaker-studio-workshop/content/step/_index.md

 ---
-title: "Step Functions"
+title: Step Functions
 chapter: true
-weight: 10
+weight: "220"

 ---
 # Implementation with Step Functions
 We will move to the part 2 of the workshop on out Jupyter Notebook into the folder "2-implementation-with-step-functions"